Practical Exam Information

 Presentation of works not in the syllabus

 Teachers and candidates are advised that the examination syllabus set out in the current AMEB Manual of Syllabuses must be strictly adhered to.
-If a candidate presents a work which is not in the current syllabus, the following procedure will apply (Regulation 25):
+If a candidate presents a work which is not in the current syllabus, the following procedure will apply as stipulated by Regulation 25:

 Recording face-to-face Practical examinations

-Teachers are not authorised to record a face-to-face practical examination conducted in a studio with or without the knowledge of the examiner.
+Teachers or parents are not authorised to record a face-to-face practical examination conducted in a studio with or without the knowledge of the examiner.

 The syllabus objectives introduce each of the three levels of a syllabus.
 They specify the required areas of achievement within each syllabus and are the basis upon which candidates and teachers work and upon which candidates expect to be assessed.
 The detailed Grading Descriptors report the candidate’s achievement against the objectives for the level and the specific syllabus requirements for the grade.